-The project builds on CSVR’s previous work that documented how the South African government’s Community Work Programme (CWP) prevents violence through building social and civic cohesion that strengthens communities and helps them address the causes and consequences of violence.
-On the Kenyan front it will critically assess the extent to which the Kenya Youth Empowerment Project (KYEP) implemented by the Kenya Government has contributed to youth inclusion in economic and social spheres and the impact on violence.
-It will also draw insights and build on CHRIPS’ ongoing study of the National Youth Service (NYS) Community Cohorts’ Programme in Kenya.
+CHRIPS assessed the extent to which the Kenya Youth Employment Opportunities Project (KYEOP) implemented by the Kenya Government contributed to youth inclusion in economic and social spheres and the impact on violence.
+Insights were also drawn from CHRIPS’ study of the National Youth Service (NYS) Community Cohorts’ Programme in Kenya.